ActaPublica.se is Sweden’s largest document database and research company. They have an archive of around 20 years worth of legal documents.

 Application programming interface: Unique API access credentials can be used to access data from an account, to build custom services and solutions.

 Live browser notifications: A real-time socket connection is used to push browser notifications to the user on finding new documents matching agent criteria.

-Activity logs: The various stages of agent processing is logged in the backend to keep track of the agent processing events to aid for auditing and debugging.
+Activity logs: The various stages of agent processing is logged in the backend.
+This keeps track of the agent processing events to aid in auditing and debugging.